View from the Clubhouse

 Tommy Bilclough (Nightclubs Secretary, Magdalene, CURUFC, CUGC)

 With the advent of the Newsletters and the effect of COVID-19, it has been decided not to publish an edition of The Hawk this Michaelmas.
 Instead, an annual edition will be produced during the Easter term.
 Previous editions of The Hawk can be found on the website here.

 We are in the process of redeveloping our website and need some high-resolution sporting and social photos of Hawks from all sports, ages, and quarters!
 Please send your best snaps to email@example.com.

 Please do also keep your details up to date on the website (your username should be <SURNAME><INITIALS> e.g. MOLNARMD for Matyas David Molnar – send an email to firstname.lastname@example.org if you have forgotten your username).

 Please do reach out to us via email@example.com with any sporting activities, anecdotes, updates or ideas for future newsletters.

 If you enjoyed this newsletter, you can also read the previous newsletter here.

 Newsletter compiled and edited by:

-Alex Moen (Communications Officer, Magdalene College, CUCC, CURC, CUHC).
+Alex Moen (Communications Officer, Magdalene, CUCC, CURC, CUHC).